Scientific method: Overview

 The scientific method is often represented as an ongoing process.
 This diagram represents one variant, and there are many others.

 The scientific method is the process by which science is carried out.
 As in other areas of inquiry, science (through the scientific method) can build on previous knowledge, and unify understanding of its studied topics over time.
 (Note: The topics of study, as expressed in the vocabulary of its scientists, are approached by a "single unified method".
 The topics are unified by its predicates, in a system of expressions.
 The unification process was formalized by Jacques Herbrand in 1930.)
 Historically, the development of the scientific method was critical to the Scientific Revolution.

 The overall process involves making conjectures (hypotheses), predicting their logical consequences, then carrying out experiments based on those predictions to determine whether the original conjecture was correct.
 However, there are difficulties in a formulaic statement of method.
-Though the scientific method is often presented as a fixed sequence of steps, these actions are more accurately general principles.
-Not all steps take place in every scientific inquiry (nor to the same degree), and they are not always done in the same order.
+The scientific method represents general principles rather than a fixed sequence, not all steps occur in every inquiry, nor always in the same order.
+It requires intelligence, imagination, and creativity rather than rigid adherence to procedure.